anthonycr/AnimatedProgressBar/README.md

         custom:progressColor="#2196f3" />
 ```

-**backgroundColor:** set the background color of the AnimatedProgressBar, use #00000000 to make it invisible.
+- `backgroundColor`: set the background color of the AnimatedProgressBar, use #00000000 to make it invisible.

-**progressColor:** set the progress color of the AnimatedProgressBar.
+- `progressColor`: set the progress color of the AnimatedProgressBar.

-**bidirectionalAnimate:** set to true to have it animate up and down, set it to false to only have it animate up.
+- `bidirectionalAnimate`: set to true to have it animate up and down, set it to false to only have it animate up.

 ####Java Usage
 ```Java